microsoft/playwright/docs/src/test-api/class-testproject.md

 Timeout for each test in milliseconds.
 Defaults to 30 seconds.

 This is a base timeout for all tests.
-In addition, each test can configure its own timeout with [`method: Test.setTimeout`].
+Each test can configure its own timeout with [`method: Test.setTimeout`].
+Each file or a group of tests can configure the timeout with [`method: Test.describe.configure`].

 Use [`property: TestConfig.timeout`] to change this option for all projects.